 The community working with Raising the Floor has grown to over 300 individuals and over 50 companies, universities and organizations.
 It includes people and organizations of all points of view and interests: consumers, developers, researchers, practitioners, policy people, vendors, and manufacturers of mainstream and assistive technology.
 They hail from all parts of the world including every continent except Antarctica.

-There are two Raising the Floor divisions that work together to extend the reach and impact of our digital inclusion mission:
+There are three Raising the Floor divisions that work together to extend the reach and impact of our digital inclusion mission:

 Raising the Floor International (headquartered in Switzerland)